|

 G3 DIGITAL DAY/NIGHT VISION TECHNOLOGY

-Our G3 Digital technology revolutionized the digital night vision market in 2020 when Luna Optics was the first company to employ SONY Exmor™ FHD sensors.
-Now, it has just been improved even further.
-As of January 1st, 2024, all of Luna Optics G3 digital day/night vision devices employ the very latest Quad-HD Exmor™ sensors, which takes the digital night vision technology to a whole new level, providing nighttime sensitivity unmatched by other digital sensors (including FHD and 4K versions) while improving image resolution to near 4K quality.
-(Exmor™ is a trademark of SONY Corporation).
+Our Digital technology revolutionized the digital night vision market in 2020 when Luna Optics was the first company to employ sensors.
+As of January 1st, 2024, all Luna Optics digital day/night vision monoculars use the very latest sensors, providing better nighttime sensitivity while improving image resolution to true 2K quality. |

 |